steadweb/aula-tunes-technical-test/README.md

-# Alua Tunes - Technical Task
+# Aula Tunes - Technical Task

-Submission of a technical task for Alua Tunes.
+Submission of a technical task for Aula Tunes.
 The following is required to get started:

 - Node 12.x
 - NPM 6.x